 Icons who had a significant impact on shaping modern music are among the musicians who died in 2017.
-Chuck Berry, Butch Trucks, Allan Holdsworth, and Buddy Greco are some of the artists we pay tribute in the first installment of this post.
+Chuck Berry, Gregg Allman, Allan Holdsworth, and Chris Cornell are some of the artists we pay tribute to.

 Chuck Berry, 90